Misc. Notes

 North Rhine-Westphalia, is one of the oldest towns in northern Germany, mentioned in written history as early as 823.
 In the time of Charlemagne, settlers on the Frisian Islands off the north coast of Germany may have been forced to leave their homes in a dispute over fishing rights.
 They may have sailed east to the mouth of the Weser River and upstream past Corvey Abbey to Höxter, where Freise became a dominant family name.
 In time, Höxter benefited from the rise of that abbey and became an important trading center.

 The details of Herman Freise’s birth have been confirmed from state and church archives by Manfred Freise - Herman was born at 7:00 a.m. at Weserstrasse #7 in Höxter on December 20, 1848.
 At birth, his full given name was Ernst Friedrich Hermann Freise and he was known as Hermann.
 At his baptism on January 7, 1849, Ernst Freise, Friedrich Freise and Henriette Hubener were sponsors.
 Hermann was confirmed at St. Kiliani church in Höxter on March 29, 1863, by Rev. Konrad Beckhaus (1821-90), an important theologian and a widely known botanist of ferns and marsh plants.
-Click the camera icon by Hermann’s name to see photos plus documents showing his confirmation, citizenship and military service and his will.
+Click the camera icon by Hermann’s name to see photos plus documents showing his confirmation, citizenship, military service and his will.

-Herman, at age 33, his wife Bertha, about 29, and their first two children, Minnie and Hugo, came to America in 1882.
-They settled in St. Louis, where Herman worked for the Eden Publishing Company, and then briefly in Chicago, where they joined a group of German Lutherans who in 1883 became the first settlers in the area of New Salem, North Dakota.
+Herman, at age 33, his wife Bertha, about 29, and their first two children, Minnie and Hugo, both younger then three, came to America in 1882.
+They settled in St. Louis, where Herman worked for the Eden Publishing Company, and then briefly in Chicago, where they joined a group of German Lutherans who in 1883 were among the first settlers in the area of New Salem, North Dakota.
 The organizers of that group, the German Evangelistic Colonization Society, had scouted locations in Kansas, Nebraska and Oklahoma but decided on New Salem, beyond which the railroad tracks had recently been extended.
 On April 4, 1883, about 200 settlers left Chicago for the West.
 Some of them were educated and of some means but few had been farmers; soon they unloaded their belongings on a virtually treeless prairie.
 More settlers, including Hermann and Bertha, joined them almost daily, either to start businesses in town or to locate a farming claim and build homes and barns as quickly as they could.
 Many stayed initially in a few short-term “immigrant cars” on a siding west of New Salem.
 A few, however, were disappointed in the poor rocky soil around New Salem; they accused the group’s organizers of having mislead them and returned quickly to Chicago.
 Nonetheless, the town slowly took root.
-In the area, streams did provide water until wells could be dug, and there were outcroppings of low-grade coal.
+In the area, streams did provide water until wells could be dug, and there were outcroppings of low-grade lignite coal.

 Hermann wisely selected as his homestead a 160-acre "quarter-section" next to the railroad track four miles east of New Salem.
 In present-day terminology, it is on 41st Avenue just south of the tracks; in a Google maps view it is the first farm on the tracks east of New Salem and the only one before Judson, another two miles east.
 Sedalia may be the wide spot in the tracks a few yards east of 41st Avenue.